-Among enormous amount of PHP functions, the string functions are more in number and very popular and heavily utilized.
-So, the operations made upon string input like string concatenation, implode / explode, calculating string length and etc can be performed by PHP string functions.
+Among the enormous amount of PHP functions, the string functions are more in number and very popular and heavily utilized.
+So, the operations made upon string input like string concatenation, calculating string length and etc can be performed by PHP string functions.

-Among them, we are going to see about some of PHP string functions that are used to extract required part of a string input given.
+Among them, we are going to see about some of the PHP string functions that are used to extract the required part of a string input given.
 These functions are,

-Each of the above PHP string extract functions differ with the arguments to be passed to these functions, type of data returned and etc. We can see about these in details in the remaining part of this article.
+Each of the above PHP string extract functions differs with the arguments to be passed to these functions, type of data returned and etc. We can see about these in detail in the remaining part of this article.

 The syntax of this function is as shown below.

-The start and end limit accepts integer value of both sign, to specify either positive or negative limit.
+The start and end limits accept the integer value of both signs, to specify either a positive or negative limit.
 If the limit is positive then the extraction is done by starting from the beginning of the input string to fix the limit position.
-Otherwise it is done by calculating from the end of the string.
+Otherwise, it is done by calculating from the end of the string.

-The following PHP program deals with the substr() function, to see the possible responses created depends upon the various combination of positive and negative limits set with.
+The following PHP program deals with the substr() function, to see the possible responses created depending upon the various combination of positive and negative limits set.

-Int the above program, let us see the last echo statement having both limit with negative sign.
-Since, the start limit is -4, it will be set by moving string pointer from the end of the string, there by it will start extracting from -4th character r, and end with –2nd character and returns subsctring ra.
-Similarly, all the echo statements returns appropriate substrings, on every substr() function invoke.
+In the above program, let us see the last echo statement having both limits with a negative sign.
+Since the start limit is -4, it will be set by moving the string pointer from the end of the string, thereby it will start extracting from -4th character r, and end with –2nd character and returns substring a.
+Similarly, all the echo statements return appropriate substrings, on every substr() function invoked.

-This functions is similar as PHP substr(), but it works in secure manner and also has good performance with execution speed.
-The mb_ prefix of mb_subsrt() denotes that this function handles multi byte operations.
+This function is similar to PHP substr(), but it works in a secure manner and also has good performance with execution speed.
+The mb_ prefix of mb_subsrt() denotes that this function handles multi-byte operations.

-As like as substr(), this function counts characters position from 0 to string length.
+Like as substr(), this function counts characters’ position from 0 to string length.
 But, added to the set of arguments, that is, input_string, start and end limit, mb_substr() accepts an additional argument for character encoding.

-This forth argument of this functions is also optional, like end_limit.
+This fourth argument of this function is also optional, like end_limit.
 By default, internal character encoding would have been chosen, if nothing is specified for this argument.

-Unlike substr() and mb_substr(), the preg_match function in PHP is used to extract matches found with the given input string with respect to the pattern given in the form of regular expression.
-Using this pattern giving feature, we can make an extensive search among the given input string which will be effective than finding exact match with the given string.
+Unlike substr() and mb_substr(), the preg_match function in PHP is used to extract matches found with the given input string with respect to the pattern given in the form of the regular expression.
+Using this pattern giving a feature, we can make an extensive search for the given input string which will be more effective than finding an exact match with the given string.

-preg_match() function is not only used to extract matches, but also used to check whether match is found or not.
-It returns 1 if the match is found, where as, other two PHP string extract functions mentioned above returns required substrings instead.
+preg_match() function is not only used to extract matches but also used to check whether a match is found or not.
+It returns 1 if the match is found, whereas, the other two PHP string extract functions mentioned above return required substrings instead.